mablack01/TwitchPlays/README.md

 TwitchPlays
 ===========

+Warning: This project is badly written and contains a lot of bad code.
+If you want to change something, please do so.
 TwitchPlays reads chatinput from Twitch and simulates a keypress if the words defined in the config are typed.
 To run TwitchPlays, copy the latest verison from the /releases/ folder and run the following command:

 	java -classpath TwitchPlays_jar.jar TwitchPlays.Main